hericlibong/hericlibong.github.io/en/project/index.md

 - Cases recorded in the last 30 days per country
 - A map to geo-locate each country<br>

-It is updated at the same time as the data source and deployed on Heroku with [Dash-tools](https://dash-tools.readthedocs.io/en/latest/index.html)
+It is updated at the same time as the data source and deployed on Render with [Dash-tools](https://dash-tools.readthedocs.io/en/latest/index.html)

 <br>